JakubBilski/costi/README.md

 1 | 3 | 0 | 28.3 | 2736.3
 ...

-Events (rows) for the same sequence in the same channel should not overlap.
+Events for the same sequence in the same channel should not overlap.
 All sequences are treated as if they started from zero.
 Data **does not** need to be sorted or normalized.

 # Usage example
 ```python